Anglicans name first woman bishop in British Isles

 Asked about the announcement on Friday, a spokesman for the Church of England said a steering group would be presenting a draft measure "setting out the next step on women to become bishops under legislation" at the church's synod in November.

-Its law-making body voted in favor of women bishops in July but it is unlikely final approval will come before November 2015.
+Its law-making body voted in favour of women bishops in July but it is unlikely final approval will come before November 2015.
 Opposition from traditionalists remains.

 Women already serve as Anglican bishops in Australia, New Zealand, Canada and the United States, but Anglican churches in many developing countries oppose any female clergy and are working together to campaign against such reforms.